mlincon/terraform-aws-practice/vpc-subnet/readme.md

 **Create an EC2 instance in public subnet**
 - Assign the EC2 to the public subnet and assign the security group
 - Start a Apache web server via User Data option.
 The server serves a sample webpage that shows the current local date and time.
 Since the security group allows HTTP requests, the webpage should be accessible via browser.
+- We keep the default storage and do not add a key pair

     6.4.
 Create an EC2 instance
 7. Private subnet